prof-rossetti/intro-to-python/exercises/custom-functions/README.md

 python my_functions.py
 ```

-If you see your printed message, you're ready to tackle the challenges below.
+If you see your printed message, you're ready to tackle the basic challenges below.

-## Challenges
+## Basic Challenges

 ### Temperature Converter